|Title:||Assistant Coach, Special Teams Coordinator, Defensive Backs|

 After graduation, Crawford played semipro football for the Carolina Cowboys and competed professionally with the Indiana Firebirds of the Arena Football League.
 He was also a 2007 camp invitee with the Montreal Alouettes of the Canadian Football League and worked as a stuntman and featured extra in the movie "Radio," starring Cuba Gooding, Jr.

-Crawford, his wife, Carrie, and their newborn daughter Dylan reside in Charlestown, Massachusetts.
+Crawford, his wife, Carrie, their daughter Dylan (2) and son Bryson reside in Charlestown, Massachusetts.